Distinguishing finite metric spaces via similarity spectra: The -spectrum

 By a {\em $k$-cycle} we mean a disjoint union of single cycles such that the sum of the numbers of vertices is equal to $k$.
 Its length is defined to be the sum of the lengths of constituent single cycles.
 Let $c(\Ga)$ be the number of connected components of a $k$-cycle $\Ga$.
 Let $\mathcal{C}_k(X)$ be the set of $k$-cycles of $X$.
-Put $\mathcal{C}_1(X)=\emptyset$. \end{definition} Remark that both $k$-paths and $k$-cycles are oriented.
+Put $\mathcal{C}_1(X)=\emptyset$. \end{definition}